 Most pension payments are taxable, and the amount of tax withheld depends on your total income for the year and the income tax withholding election you make.

-Monthly Benefits Retirees’ monthly retirement benefit payments are treated as ordinary income.
+Retirees’ monthly retirement benefit payments are treated as ordinary income.
 Unless you specify the income tax withholding election you want applied to your benefit, federal and/or California state income tax will be withheld from your benefit payment as the default filing status defined in the tax form instructions.
-Currently the default income tax withheld is based on the rate of a married person with three exemptions (PDF).
+The default income tax withheld is based on the rate of a single person with no adjustments.

 Active members’ payments are taxed using the same tax rules that apply to a service retirement pre-retirement for Option 2W, 1957 Survivor Benefit, 1959 Survivor Benefit, and Alternate Death Benefit.